sanchaymittal/FarmEasy/README.md

 ## Project Summary

 FarmEasy allows farmers to:
-**connect with buyers and investors via whatsapp, the farmer can register his/her farm, products upload products, view product listings,**
+**connect with buyers and investors via whatsapp,** **the farmer can register his/her farm, products upload products, view product listings,Borrow money from the investors, **

 #### Banking the Unbanked -